bradmarx112/RealizingRights/README.md

 # RealizingRights
 Repository for web scraping services used to support the 'Realizing Rights' research program at Brown University.
+Multithreaded application which crawls through school district websites to find the location on each website where school board meeting information is contained.
+Also tracks the presence of school district social media links.
+Outputs data to .csv.

 ## Requirements
 - Python 3